 Your website software can display videos from YouTube or Vimeo.

 Once you’ve uploaded your videos to one of those services, all we’ll need is your video URLs.
-We don’t need your YouTube or Vimeo login details.
+We don’t normally need your YouTube or Vimeo login details.

 Social media accounts